Key Lime Coconut Cupcakes

 Frost the cupcakes and sprinkle with the remaining coconut or lime zest.

 I had originally set out to make what I thought was key lime bars, but aparently I only glazed the recipe, as it was Lemon Lime Bars.
 Not Key Lime.
-Upon further reading of the recipe, I learned my current kitchen was not equiped to pull it off.
-I promised someone some goodies though, so cupcakes it was.
+Upon further reading of the recipe, I learned my current kitchen was not equipped to pull it off.
+I promised someone some goodies though, so key lime coconut cupcakes it was.